 Step # 6.
 When decorating a home for the holidays, sometimes it is hard to remember what you did the year before.
 Take a picture of displays you love and tape the photo to the outside of the tote that holds those specific decorations.

 This is one of my favorite decoration organizing tips and a great way to make decorating easier for next year.

 Step # 7.
-Finally, set up a storage area that will organize your decorations once and for all.
+Finally, once you’ve decluttered and organized, set up a storage area that will organize your decorations once and for all.
 Either in your attic, basement, or a spare bedroom.
 If you have a tone of totes then you may want to invest in a system.
 They have shelving systems like these that you can buy or make that will hold totes easier.

 If that is just too much to do right now, you can adopt my ninja cheap system and just stack them in the order you need them.
 The colors are key to this working efficiently and will help you get in and grab the ones you need quickly and easily.